AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Thus, in practice, an RSC will result in what is called the "double data problem".
 You will send the same information from the server in two different formats at the same time: HTML and Payload.
 You're sending the info needed to immediately build the DOM (HTML) and the Virtual DOM (Payload).

-Sometimes its argued that repetition is negated by compression algorithms (like gzip) which servers use before sending responses.
+Sometimes it's argued that repetition is negated by compression algorithms (like gzip) which servers use before sending responses.
 However, HTML and the JSON-ish payload are two different formats, so the repetition is obfuscated enough that the double data still makes an noticeable impact on bandwidth.

 With all that said, we now have a complete list of 5 different definitions for "render", providing an accurate mental model!